 Increases are based, in part, on comparisons with other universities of similar size, mission, and reputation to McGill.
 Updated tuition fee information is normally communicated via this web page each spring.

-* Students who do not register for four (4) or more consecutive terms are considered to have a break in enrolment and will be subject to the new fee schedule in effect for the term for which they are readmitted and enrolled.
+* Students who do not register for four (4) or more consecutive terms (including summer terms) are considered to have a break in enrolment and will be subject to the new fee schedule in effect for the term for which they are readmitted and enrolled.

 Please note that a term of withdrawal from the University is included in the calculation of four (4) unregistered terms when students are not charged tuition for that term.
 Terms for which students are registered on an officially approved leave of absence, exchange or study away program are not calculated as part of a break in enrolment.
 Students who transfer degree programs are also subject to the new fee schedule in effect for the term in which they transfer.